Seoul Subway Line 1

-Seoul Metropolitan Subway Line 1 of the Seoul Metropolitan Subway is a rapid transit and commuter rail line which links central Seoul, South Korea to Soyosan Station in the northeast, Incheon in the southwest, and Sinchang (Soonchunhyang Univ.) via Suwon and Cheonan in the south.
-The central underground portion of this rail line is the oldest subway section in the Seoul Metropolitan Subway system.
-Its branches and services cover a large part of the Seoul Capital Area; totaling 218.3 km in route length.
+Seoul Subway Line 1 (dubbed The Dark Blue Line) of the Seoul Metropolitan Subway is a rapid transit and commuter rail line which links central Seoul, South Korea to Yeoncheon in the northeast, Incheon in the southwest, and Sinchang via Suwon and Cheonan in the south.
+The central underground portion of Line 1, running underneath Sejongno, Jongno, and Wangsan-ro avenues along Seoul's traditional downtown area, is the oldest subway-operated section in the Seoul Metropolitan Subway system.
+Its branches and services cover a large part of the Seoul Metropolitan Area; totaling 218.3 km in route length.